 Any of these three types of access systems can be considered when accessing industrial roof tops – mesh walkways, rolling platforms and mobile walking frames.

 Mesh walkways are a great option when access is needed to run from the eaves to ridge.
 It provides the benefit of spreading the weight across the support battens, allowing the workers to confidently move along the full length of the system.
 Opting for a solution that is made from high grade aluminium ensures the structure is robust, lightweight, and easily transportable.
-Board-Walk is a proven safe solution for working on fragile roofs, offered by Easi-Dec.
+Roof Walk is a proven safe solution for working on fragile roofs, offered by Easi-Dec.

 Guarded Rolling Platforms